Triple H: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 |

-Finn Balor Eye Color
+Triple H Eye Color

 |